Cavendish Trust joins forces with ManSat at World’s leading Satellite Conference

 “The space sector is an increasingly important niche market for the Island,” she said.
 “We believe it is extremely beneficial to fly the Isle of Man flag at events such as Satellite 2012, especially when you consider that the recent UK Economic Policy Centre Report on UK Space Policy quoted the Isle of Man as being one of the best places in the world to base a space business.”

-Tina also highlighted the February 2011 Futron Report on Innovative Strategies for Space Competitiveness which stated that the Isle of Man had developed a unique governmental approach to space, focussed on economics tied to developing private sector financial, regulatory, legal and administrative services that supported international aerospace companies.
+The February 2011 Futron Report on Innovative Strategies for Space Competitiveness which stated that the Isle of Man had developed a unique governmental approach to space, focussed on economics tied to developing private sector financial, regulatory, legal and administrative services that supported international aerospace companies.